Five on the Fifth Submission Guidelines

 Five on the Fifth publishes 5 short stories on the fifth of each month.
 We accept flash fiction, general fiction, non-fiction, horror, and science fiction/fantasy.
 The maximum word count for submissions is 5,000 words.

 We now receive hundreds of submissions each month.
 Five on the Fifth is growing, and we (the editors) are very excited about it.
 Publication in Five on the Fifth is becoming more competitive each issue.
 Ensure that your story is free of typos and grammatical errors.
 Your submission should be in proper manuscript format.
-Cover letters should be concise and professional.
+Cover letters should be concise, professional, and in third-person.
 Biographical statements should be a few sentences at most.
 Highlight your recent accomplishments.

 A note on what we don't want: We do not publish novels.
 We do not publish poetry.
 We do not publish fan fiction.
-We do not publish erotica, though there can be erotic and/or graphic elements in your fiction, so long as it is for the purpose of telling a great story.
+We do not publish experimental pieces.
+We do not publish articles or research papers.
+We do not publish erotica, though there can be erotic and/or graphic elements in your fiction, so long as they are tasteful and for the purpose of telling a great story.

 Five on the Fifth is now exclusively accepting submissions through its submission manager, Submittable.
 Please read the full submission guidelines and submit your work by visiting Five on the Fifth's Submittable page.